 But don’t believe for a second that Jay Newland’s career began here.
 Jay’s been privileged (his words) to have worked with such Jazz greats as Pat Metheny, Charlie Haden, Keith Jarrett, Etta James, Sun Ra, Cecil Taylor, Art Blakey, Elvin Jones, Randy Weston, and Abbey Lincoln; Blues stars Junior Wells, Buddy Guy, Clarence “Gatemouth” Brown, Charles Brown, Pinetop Perkins, James Cotton, Lowell Fulson, Robert “Jr.” Lockwood and Taj Mahal and Gospel legends Mavis Staples and The Dixie Hummingbirds with Paul Simon and Stevie Wonder as well as Eric Clapton.

-* Co-Produced (with Norah), recorded and mixed Norah Jones’ “Don’t Know Why” single from her debut album which sold over 22 million units worldwide and recorded and mixed her second album, Come Away With Me, which sold 11 million units worldwide,
+* Co-Produced (with Norah), recorded and mixed Norah Jones’ “Don’t Know Why” single from her debut album, Come Away With Me, which sold over 27 million units worldwide and recorded and mixed her second album, and Feels Like Home, which sold 11 million units worldwide.

-* Recorded and mixed Sophisticated Ladies by the Charlie Haden Quartet West feat. vocalists Renee Fleming, Norah Jones, Cassandra Wilson, Melody Gardot, Diana Krall and Ruth Cameron,
+* Recorded and mixed Sophisticated Ladies by the Charlie Haden Quartet West feat. vocalists Renee Fleming, Norah Jones, Cassandra Wilson, Melody Gardot, Diana Krall and Ruth Cameron.

 * Recorded and mixed French superstar Ayo’s million-plus selling single “Down On My Knees” as well as her debut album, Joyful,